Emily's February training advice

 This month you should, for a start, be aiming to get outside.
 I know it’s tempting to swap a long cold ride for a turbo session, or some cross-training in the pool or gym, but this isn’t just about building strength.
 You’ll also need to get used to riding in different weather conditions (yes, it does sometimes rain in France in July, and it can get surprisingly cold on those high mountain passes), and to figure out the logistics of long outdoor rides – what sort of kit to carry, how to carry it, what to eat and drink, and how to get your bike set up comfortably and efficiently.
 Fixing a puncture in the rain is never going to be fun, but far better if you’re not doing it for the first time halfway up the Tourmalet.
 (If you need any further incentive, I’d recommend this meditation from Jo Burt on “the vanishing art of just shutting up and pedalling.”)

-If you’re riding the Grand Loop – or one of the longer or more mountainous ones – you should be aiming for at least four sessions per week this month, with a mix of intensity.
+If you’re riding the Grand Loop – or one of the longer or more mountainous ones – you should be aiming for at least three or four sessions per week this month, with a mix of intensity.
 Shorter, faster rides will build fitness, and longer, slightly gentler ones will develop your endurance.
 For those working a nine-to-five, the best way to manage this would be to complete the shorter sessions (sprints, hill reps, spin classes) before and after work.
 If you commute by bike, you’re already in a great position.
 And then, at the weekend, schedule in a couple of long rides.
 Grand Loopers should be able to ride two back-to-back days of at least 100km (60 miles) by the end of February, and anyone doing a shorter loop should aim for around 80km, and try to fit in at least two back-to-back days – you need to get yourself used to getting up and doing it all over again.

-And remember to work on your flexibility and core strength, whether it’s via yoga classes, pilates sessions, or asking your physio to recommend some stretches.
-I’ve been doing more and more yoga over the past through years – in classes when I can, by YouTube when I can’t – and have noticed a great improvement in my comfort on the bike.
+And remember to work on your flexibility and core strength, whether it’s via yoga classes, Pilates sessions, or asking your physio to recommend some stretches.
+I’ve been doing more and more yoga over the past few years – in classes when I can, by YouTube when I can’t – and have noticed a great improvement in my comfort on the bike.
 Having more flexible joints means they’re less likely to get injured, and enhancing your core strength means you’ll be able to hold your position on the bike better, saving energy, reducing friction, and making you a more efficient rider.

 Work on your weaknesses

 While we’re in the business of setting targets, let’s talk about what we should be targeting.
-Much as it’s tempting to stick to the areas of cycling we’re already reasonably good at, what we should really be doing is focussing on the bits that need more work.
+Much as it’s tempting to stick to the areas of cycling we’re already reasonably good at, what we should really be doing is focusing on the bits that need more work.

 With that in mind, this month’s book recommendation will help you get your head (and legs) around the intricacies of training for a long-distance event.